Recent Posts

 Finding well done US corporate heraldry on the Internet continues to inspire me--it's somewhat coincidental that the majority of arms found are from parishes in the Episcopal Church.
 I will change up my keyword searches for some variety down the road.
 I've included a few of my favorites from the latest batch which I've rendered, staying as faithful as I can to the images in the absence of blazons.

-First up, St. Lukes in Baton Rouge.
-I fully suspect that Harry D. Temple (1911-2004) may have designed these arms.
-He loved a chief and the "bordure" of the Diocese of Louisiana adds to my suspicion.
+First up, St. Luke's in Baton Rouge.
+For St. Luke's the "bordure" is the Diocese of Louisiana.
 Clear, clean, and well done heraldry.

 Coat of arms, Episcopal Church of St. John the Baptist, Thomaston, ME